FrancoTor95/Embedded-System-Programming23-24/10 -  Sensors/README.md

 ```

 Using the `delay_micro_s(...)` function it is possible to write a method that commands the reading from the ultrasonic sensor:

-Note that the actual value of the measured "echo time" must be multiplied by 1.8 as the precision of the timer allows you to evaluate variations of 1.8μs instead of 1μs.
-This result can be deduced from an experimental analysis with an oscilloscope.

 The distance in the main program life cycle is then determined from the `echo_time` value.
 ```c